 Storing

-It keeps well for a day and after that can be refrigerated, well wrapped.
+It keeps well for a day and can be refrigerated, well-wrapped, after that.
 It's best to warm slightly before eating.

-Any bread you will not consume in a few days or up to a week, I suggest you freeze.
-Make a large batch and freeze after it's baked.
+I suggest freezing any bread you will not consume in a few days or up to a week.
+Make a large batch and freeze it after it's baked.

 - Rolls and buns: let cool and freeze.
-Sometimes I do this while they are still slightly warm because it seems they keep moisture better.
+Sometimes, I freeze them while still slightly warm as they seem to retain moisture better.

 - Loaf: I recommend you slice it first.
 It's easier to defrost or pop into the toaster directly.
 You can freeze it whole of course, but it will take a while to defrost.